ertlnagoya/portable-DoS-tool-monitor/README.md

 Open-source Software-based Portable DoS Test Tool for IoT Devices -Monitor-
 ====
-The tool comprises a monitor and an attacker.
+This DoS tool consists of the _monitor_ and _the attacker_.
 The portable DoS tool monitor is instructs the attack and visualizes the load.
-The portable DoS tool attacker is [here](https://github.com/ertlnagoya/portable-DoS-tool-attacker).
+The attacker tool is available [here](https://github.com/ertlnagoya/portable-DoS-tool-attacker).

 <img width="350" alt="2017-09-25 10 22 39" src="https://user-images.githubusercontent.com/26764885/30840032-02bdea00-a2b0-11e7-82ee-2e580704a730.png">

 ## Description
-### Open-source Software-based Portable DoS Test Tool for IoT Device
+ ### What is "Open-source Software-based Portable DoS Test Tool for IoT Device?"
-We constructed a portable denial of service (DoS) test tool based on the malware *Mirai* and conducted a DoS test on several IoT devices.
+ We implemented a portable denial of service (DoS) test tool based on the *Mirai* malware and conducted a DoS test on several IoT devices.
-The tool can visualize the load and adjust the volume of the attack packet.
+ The tool visualizes the load, and adjusts the volume of the attack packet manually.
  These functionalities enable visual checks of the state of a DoS attack.
-We can also change the attack method and performance in different target devices.
+ We can also change the attack method and its performance in different target devices.
  By applying the tool, we can check the vulnerability of an IoT device and understand the state of the actual DoS attack.

 ## Demo
 ![image](https://user-images.githubusercontent.com/26764885/30792330-5ac7b3a0-a1f4-11e7-85fa-6db92e2ff4c1.png)
 ## VS.